What Causes Pinholes in Pottery Glaze and How To Prevent Them

 How To Prevent

-For example, if you fire to cone 6. you will want to fire to cone 5 and place a 20 hold at the end.
+For example, if you fire to cone 6.
+You will want to fire to cone 5 and place a 20 hold at the end.
 This is equal to firing to cone 6 but allows the glaze to cure more.
 I glaze fire this way and hardly ever get pinholes.

 The Bisque Firing Process Was Too Short